z7rab/scripts/ReadMe.md

 To use this script, follow these steps:

 1. Download and install a compatible and up-to-date Roblox exploit injector.
-(Etc Krampus, 8 USD a week)
+(Etc Solara, which is free!)
 2. Copy the script from the repository.
 3. Paste the script into the exploit injector.
 4. Launch Speed City on Roblox.
-5. Execute the script in the game to activate the features.
+5. Execute the script.

 ## Usage